apache/drill/_docs/data-sources-and-file-formats/020-hive-to-drill-data-type-mapping.md

 title: "Hive-to-Drill Data Type Mapping"
 parent: "Data Sources and File Formats"
 ---
 Using Drill you can read tables created in Hive that use data types compatible with Drill.
 Drill currently does not support writing Hive tables.
-Drill supports the following Hive types for querying:
+The map of SQL types and Hive types shows that several Hive types need to be cast to the supported SQL type in a Drill query:

+* CHAR
+  Cast the Hive CHAR type to VARCHAR.
+* TINYINT and SMALLINT
+   Cast these types to INTEGER.
+* BINARY
+  Cast the Hive BINARY type to VARCHAR.

+## Map of SQL and Hive Types
 <!-- See DRILL-1570 -->

 | Supported SQL Type | Hive Type               | Description                                                |